kyh/2up/README.md

 ## Features

-The goal of this template is to include everything a typical SaaS application would use:
+The goal of this template is to include everything a typical SaaS application might use:

 - [x] ~CRUD~
 - [x] ~Authentication~